dunglas/doctrine-json-odm/README.md

 ## Usage

 Doctrine JSON ODM provides a `json_document` column type for properties of Doctrine entities.
+Starting with Doctrine DBAL 4.3.0+, a `jsonb_document` type is also available, leveraging native JSONB support.

 The content of properties mapped with this type is serialized in JSON using the [Symfony Serializer](http://symfony.com/doc/current/components/serializer.html) then, it is stored in a dynamic JSON column in the database.